 Publication Charges

-Sales and subscriptions represent income acquired after the publication process; alternatively, publishers can charge authors before the content is published.
-In the context of open access journals (and, occasionally, open access monographs), these author fees are called APCs or Article Processing Charges.
+Sales and subscriptions represent income acquired after publication; alternatively, publishers can charge authors before content is published.
+In the context of open access publication, these author fees are called APCs (Article Processing Charges) or BPCs (Book Processing Charges).

 Open access publishing is not the only setting in which authors may face publication charges.
-Many publishers charge authors fees (like page charges or color charges) on top of the subscription or purchase price for their journals and books.
-Authors faced with publication charges may:
+Many publishers charge authors fees (like page charges, color charges, or submission fees) on top of the subscription or purchase price for their journals and books.

 Other Support Models

-- Volunteer labor – Most journals rely on the volunteer labor of authors and peer reviewers.
+• Volunteer labor – Most journals rely on the volunteer labor of authors and peer reviewers to minimize expenses.
 Others, like most law reviews, are run entirely by unpaid students.

-- Reducing costs through low cost and open source tools – Public Knowledge Project develops open source tools like Open Journal Systems and Open Monograph Press to help users like universities and societies publish their own scholarly works.
+• Reducing costs through low cost and open source tools – Publishers can reduce expenses by using open source tools like Open Journal Systems, Janeway, and Open Monograph Press

 For a longer list with more examples, see the Open Access Directory’s pages on OA book business models and OA journal business models.
-But note that many of these strategies aren’t just relevant for open access publications; they are also used in conjunction with sales and subscriptions.
+Note that many of these strategies aren’t just relevant for open access publications; they are also used in conjunction with sales and subscriptions.